jakartaee/messaging/README.md

-# Jakarta Messaging
+# Eclipse Project for JMS

-This repository contain the API definition source code for the Jakarta Messaging API.
+This repository contain the API definition source code for the JMS API.
 This is used  to generate the official Javadocs.

 Web-site details are TBD